National Security Law Firm

 For foreign nationals and businesses that present risks to U.S. national security (or that are perceived as presenting risks to U.S. national security), the risks are also substantial.
 There are numerous federal laws that proscribe all manner of national security threats, and extradition treaties allow federal authorities to prosecute foreign nationals in the U.S. courts.
 While this is necessary to the United States’ national security, it presents the risk of extreme deprivation for those charged with national security crimes.

-Federal National Security Compliance and National Security Defense Attorneys
+National Security Compliance

-Oberheiden P.C. is a federal compliance and national security defense law firm that represents individuals and companies in national security matters.
+Oberheiden P.C. is a federal compliance and national security law firm that represents individuals and companies in national security matters.
 Our Cybercrime and National Security Team is comprised of former U.S. Attorneys, Senior Trial Attorneys with the U.S. Department of Justice (DOJ), and high-ranking agents with the DOJ, Federal Bureau of Investigation (FBI), and other agencies.
 We have extensive experience counseling clients with regard to compliance in multiple areas related to national security, and we have successfully represented the U.S. government, individuals, and businesses in investigations and trials involving substantial national security implications.

 About Our National Security Defense Law Firm